 (c) under section 4 (5), a substitute qualified under section 17 of Statute IX shall be appointed by the head of the college or society that elected the Assessor, or, if the head is absent or the headship is vacant, the viceregent;

-13. Council shall determine by regulation arrangements whereby three student members shall be entitled to attend meetings of Council except for such matters of business as may be prescribed by regulation.
+13. Council shall determine by regulation arrangements whereby three student members and a representative of the early career research staff shall be entitled to attend meetings of Council except for such matters of business as may be prescribed by regulation.